Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Cincinnati's games this season have hit the over on six of 13 set point totals (46.2%).

-- When Cincinnati scores more than 20.2 points, it is 8-5 against the spread and 13-0 overall.
+- Cincinnati is 8-5 against the spread and 13-0 overall in games when it records more than 20.2 points.

-- Cincinnati is 8-4 against the spread and 12-0 overall when the team totals over 305.1 yards.
+- Cincinnati is 8-4 against the spread and 12-0 overall when the team totals more than 305.1 yards.

-- The Bearcats have turned the ball over 19 times, one fewer times than the Crimson Tide have forced turnovers (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.